dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/9-sql-transformations.md

 We need to join lots of reference tables to our results table to create a human readable dataframe.
 What does this mean?
 For example, we don’t only want to have the numeric `status_id` in our table, we want to be able to read in a row of data that a driver could not finish a race due to engine failure (`status_id=5`).

-By now we are pretty good at creating new files in the correct directories so we won’t cover this in detail.
+By now, we are pretty good at creating new files in the correct directories so we won’t cover this in detail.
 All intermediate models should be created in the path `models/intermediate`.

 1. Create a new file called `int_lap_times_years.sql`.
-In this model we are joining our lap time and race information so we can look at lap times over years.
-In earlier formula1 eras, lap times were not recorded (only final results), so we filter out records where lap times are null.
+In this model, we are joining our lap time and race information so we can look at lap times over years.
+In earlier Formula 1 eras, lap times were not recorded (only final results), so we filter out records where lap times are null.

     ```sql
     with lap_times as (